* Time Warner Cable, Fox deadlocked on retransmission fees

 By Yinka Adegoke

-The prospect of sports fans losing access to college football games during the Bowl Championship Series prompted U.S. Sen. John Kerry to intervene last week with a suggestion of arbitration by U.S. regulators.
+The prospect of sports fans losing access to college football games during the Bowl Championship Series also prompted U.S. Sen. John Kerry to intervene last week with a suggestion of arbitration by U.S. regulators.

 But News Corp turned down the proposal on Wednesday, saying a deal needs to be hammered out at a bargaining table and not in the hands of a third party.
 [ID:nN30231924]